Round Top Lake Sunset lost Cabin Mine

 NorthForestdale Divide to Blue Lakes Road South: Mokelumne Wilderness Boundary to Raymond Lake

-This short 4 mile section of trail between Blue Lakes Road to the Mokelumne Wilderness Boundary South of the Wet Meadows Reservoir trail junction is the wettest part and most shaded section of the trail between Carson Pass and Ebbetts Pass.
+This short 4 mile section of trail between Blue Lakes Road to the Mokelumne Wilderness Boundary South of the Wet Meadows Reservoir trail junction is the wettest and most shaded segment of the trail between Carson Pass and Ebbetts Pass.

-As this part of the trail has the most water, and car access is possible from the Blue Lakes, so it contains the most campsites, and is likely you will end up camping near one of these lakes while hiking between Carson Pass and Ebbetts Pass.
+As this part of the trail has the most water, and car access is possible from the Blue Lakes, so too it contains the most campsites, and it is likely you will end up camping near one of these little lakes while hiking between Carson Pass and Ebbetts Pass.

-The reason this section features water and campsites is that it is marked by a series of fine little lakes set in the gently rolling forested terrain.
-This section's nice forest cover is welcome protection from the exposed trails both North and South of here.
+The reason this section features water and campsites is that it is marked by a series of fine little lakes set in this gently rolling forested terrain.
+This section's nice forest cover is welcome protection from the exposed trails both North and South of this length of cool trail.

-Thus each time I pass through this section I generally end up camping along one of the lakes in this section of the route between Carson Pass and Ebbetts Pass.
+Thus each time I pass through this section I generally end up camping along one of the lakes in this section of the route between Carson and Ebbetts Passes.

 In that case you are going to want keep pushing 11.8 miles further South from the wilderness boundary here to camp at Upper or Lower Kinney Lakes.
 A brief hike 1.36 mile hike South separates the Kinney Lakes from Ebbetts Pass on Highway 4.